-I try to provide a list of a variety of jobs, and let the volunteer pick what suits their skills and abilities.
+I try to provide a list of a variety of tasks, and let the volunteer pick what suits their skills and abilities.
 Occasionally I have jobs that "must" be done, (often due to incoming changes in weather) and we will all pitch in.
 All I ask is that visitors have a enthusiastic attitude and be willing to have sore muscles or a blister or two.
-Most of the work is jobs I would not get around to, without extra help, so its very exciting for me to see our farm getting more organized and looking better!
+Most of the help is with jobs I would not get around to, without extra help, so its very exciting for me to see our farm getting more organized and looking better!

 There may be other opportunities to do volunteer community work in the town, like helping at the community-run Museum, or helping at events like the Agricultural Fair in August where I provide a "petting zoo".

 My mom was German and since many of my Workaway guests have been German, this is a good opportunity for me to learn about my German roots.
 I would also like to refresh my Japanese and begin to learn Spanish.

 *We currently have 5 cats that live in the house (they also go outside) so if you have allergies to cats, please be aware.
 The trailer is a cat-free zone however.

 We will consider hosting guests in the winter months of November through to the end of March.
 All outside work projects end, but occasionally I need help moving feed or cleaning barns.
 If you are travelling through the area and need a rest stop for a few days, you may contact us to stay at our place, if we are available.
 We have a lot of free time in the winter, so its actually nice to have a visitor to pass the time with.
 In the winter, you will stay in the house rather than the trailer.